jbarroso/clean-code/README.md

 ## Avoid Mental Mapping
 *r* is the lower-cased version of the url with the host and scheme removed...
 WTF!

-**Clarity is king**: professionals use their powers for goot and write code that others can understand.
+**Clarity is king**: professionals use their powers for good and write code that others can understand.
 ## Class Names
 A class name shoud not be a verb.
 Avoid words like Manager, Processor, Data, or Info.
 Good names could be: Customer, WikiPage, Account, AddressParser.
 ## Method Names
 Methods should have verb or verb phrase names like postPayment, deletePage, save...

-When constructors are overloade use static factory:
+When constructors are overloaded use static factory methods with names that describe the arguments:
 ```java
 Complex fulcrumPoint = Complex.FromRealNumber(23.0);
 ```